Yandex Cloud

 API

-1. In the management console, select the folder where you want to create a function.
+1. In the management console, select the folder where you want to create your function.

 3. Click Create function.